men working with computer in the forest

 |FORY 7516||Forest Operations and Wood Supply Chain Management||3|

 Students who obtain this certificate may go on to have a master of natural resource degree in forest finance and investment with additional 18-19 hours of coursework, mostly online.

 To participate in the Forest Finance and Investment graduate certificate program, students must apply to Auburn University, (http://graduate.auburn.edu/).
-Graduate Record Examination (GRE) scores are not required, and there is no minimum GPA prerequisite.
+Graduate Record Examination (GRE) scores are not required.

 Graduate certificate applicants are required to submit the online application to be admitted as a non-degree student, pay the online application fee ($60 or $70 domestic vs. international respectively) and submit transcripts.
 They must submit an official transcript for the highest degree they currently hold.
 International applicants must also submit an English proficiency score.